End of historic US highway 164 [i] |

 This photo was looking east on Maine, at what was the historic end of US 164:

-In the distance is Enid's infamous truck-eating bridge.
 To the north (left) on Grand was northbound US 81 and westbound US 64, while eastbound US 64 was ahead on Maine.
-Also visible ahead is the overpass for the same railroad depicted on the preceding map.
-In this photo, we are looking south on Grand:
+Also visible ahead is the overpass for the same railroad depicted on the preceding map, which is known as Enid's infamous truck-eating bridge, shown close-up below:

 |